 - You want to add air conditioning to your home without installing or extending the ductwork.

-If you need help figuring out which HVAC option is ideal, let McKinley Heating Service Experts provide our recommendations.
-We have a wealth of experience helping homeowners fine-tune their indoor comfort, with a passion for efficiency and eco-friendly HVAC options.
+If you need help determining which HVAC option is best, let McKinley Heating Service Experts provide our recommendations.
+We have a wealth of experience helping homeowners dial in their indoor comfort, with a passion for efficiency and eco-friendly HVAC options.

 We’ll get started by doing a load calculation to learn your needs.
-Then, we can provide cost breakdowns for ductwork installation and system upgrades vs. getting a ductless mini-split HVAC system.
-We’ll offer you all the possibilities so you can make a smart decision.
-To get started, reach at 780-800-7092 to schedule an appointment right away!
+Then, we can provide cost breakdowns for ductwork installation and system upgrades vs. putting in a ductless mini-split HVAC system.
+We’ll offer you all the solutions so you can make a smart decision.
+To get started, call at 780-800-7092 to schedule an appointment right away!